Unofficial translation

 3) fill out and sign the bunkering safety checklist in accordance with the form provided for by the International Standard ISO 20519:2017 "Ships and marine technologies.
 Requirements for bunkering vessels using liquefied natural gas as fuel".

 Footnote.
-The Rules have been supplemented by paragraph 5-2 in accordance with the order of the Minister of Industry and Infrastructure Development of the Republic of Kazakhstan dated 26.01.2022 No. 31 (shall be enforced upon expiry of ten calendar days after the day of its first official publication).
+The Rules have been supplemented by paragraph 5-2 in accordance with the order of the Minister of Industry and Infrastructure Development of the Republic of Kazakhstan dated 26.01.2022 No. 31 (shall be enforced upon expiry of ten calendar days after the day of its first official publication).5-3.
+Upon completion of the bunkering operation, the representative of the bunkering operator and the ship's captain shall fill out and sign a bunker receipt for the supply of liquefied natural gas as fuel in the form provided for in Part C-1 of the IGF Code.

 Footnote.
-The Rules have been supplemented by paragraph 5-3 in accordance with the order of the Minister of Industry and Infrastructure Development of the Republic of Kazakhstan dated 26.01.2022 No. 31 (shall be enforced upon expiry of ten calendar days after the day of its first official publication).
+The Rules have been supplemented by paragraph 5-3 in accordance with the order of the Minister of Industry and Infrastructure Development of the Republic of Kazakhstan dated 26.01.2022 No. 31 (shall be enforced upon expiry of ten calendar days after the day of its first official publication).5-4.
+A vessel using gases or other fuels with a low flash point must have on board:

 1) manual for handling fuel by ship personnel for the safe implementation of bunkering, fuel storage and operation of fuel transfer systems;